Friday, March 25, 2022

-Is fast food cheaper than home cooked meals?
+Is fast food cheaper than home-cooked meals?
 The ‘argument’ that junk food is cheaper than cooking with natural and nutritious ingredients has quickly become the justification for the rise of obesity and diabetes in both adults and children.
-In fact, it isn’t cheaper to eat highly processed food: for a family of four a typical order at McDonald’s for example, two Big Mac meals and two Cheeseburger Happy Meals costs £14.36, however you can feed your family a delicious low calorie meal of roast chicken with garlic and herb baby potatoes and salad for just £6.80 - and have leftovers for roast chicken sandwiches the following day.
+It isn’t cheaper to eat highly processed food: for a family of four a typical order at McDonald’s for example, two Big Mac meals and two Cheeseburger Happy Meals costs £15.34, however, you can feed your family a delicious low-calorie meal of roast chicken with garlic and herb baby potatoes and salad for just £6.80 - and have leftovers for roast chicken sandwiches the following day.

 Whole foods and unprocessed foods are cheaper, healthier and more vibrant than processed foods.
 Try to avoid anything that comes in a box and take control over the ingredients you purchase: